mattbnz/web-matt/content/w/2010-12-07-under-the-cover-of-the-kindle-3.md

 **Hardware**

-  * ï»¿Freescale MX35 ARMv6 based CPU with Java specific instruction support.
+  * Freescale MX35 ARMv6 based CPU with Java specific instruction support.
   * 256MB RAM
   * 4GB of internal flash presented as an SDHC device with four partitions.
 A ~700MB root partition, a ~30MB /var/local partition, another roughly 30MB kernel partition and then the rest (~3.1G) as the writeable &#8220;user&#8221; partition where your books and other content are stored.
 The root and /var/local partitions are ext3! (not jffs or some other more traditional flash based file system) while the user partition is vfat for easy use with Windows, etc.
   * The board is code-named &#8216;luigi&#8217; and there are lots of references to &#8216;mario&#8217; and &#8216;fiona&#8217; scattered around the device, and even in some URLs on Amazon&#8217;s website.
 Someone was obviously a Super Mario fan.